rows/hiring/job descriptions/Group Manager_Porto.md

 * Proficient in managing stakeholders and information.
 * Knowledgeable about what makes a magic product experience.

+# About you

+We're looking for people who improve our team!
+Our ideal buddy aligns with our values and is:
+* Bold.
+We are building a platform that provides General Purpose Computing to the masses; this requires cooking up new solutions that handle millions of calculations.
+* Focused.
+Most of our challenges require require a lot of concentration, being decisive, and the will to pursue high-quality outcomes.
+* A giver.
+We like to share.
+Information, our office, our tools.

 # Compensation and Perks

 * Expected Annual Gross Salary Range: TBD.
 * Employee equity plan.
 * Health Insurance for you and your family.